 Improving user retention with push notifications

-Having worked with apps across different categories, we found out that push notifications are one of the best strategies for boosting user engagement and retention.
+Having worked with apps across different categories, we found out that push notifications are one of the best app marketing strategies for boosting user engagement and retention.
 All you need is to create a strategy that keeps the user in mind and is implemented right from the day of acquisition.

 Let’s take a look at the effect of push notifications on user retention – from day 1 to day 30.
 You can see that there is already a 1.5% difference in the mean retention with push notifications.
 Now calculate how many users you can keep from churning over a 90 day period.
 Here’s what Leanplum found: